camillarees/camillarees.github.io-reading-notes/read-03-revisions-and-the-cloud.md

 ### Download Git

-- Make sure you get the latest version of it
-- Make sure your computer has Git available
+-  Make sure your computer has Git available and that you get the latest version

 **Git can be installed in 3 ways:**